Darnell Mooney Player Prop Bets for NFL Week 13 | Chicago vs. Arizona 12/5/2021

 Matchup vs. Arizona

-- The 220.0 yards per game the Cardinals are giving up through the air makes them the NFL's fifth-ranked pass defense.
+- The Cardinals have the NFL's fifth-ranked pass defense this season, giving up 220.0 yards per game through the air.

-- The Cardinals' defense is second in the league, giving up 1.3 passing touchdowns per game.
+- The Cardinals' defense is second in the NFL, conceding 1.3 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Lions, Mooney was targeted eight times and racked up five catches for 123 yards (24.6 yards per reception).
+- In last week's outing against the Lions, Mooney was targeted eight times, picking up 123 yards on five receptions (averaging 24.6 yards per grab).

-- Mooney's 30 targets have resulted in 13 catches for 285 yards (95.0 ypg) and two touchdowns over his last three games.
+- Mooney has reeled in 13 passes (30 targets) for 285 yards (95.0 per game) with two TDs over his last three outings.

 Mooney's Chicago Teammates